mzwang25/TextOS/README.md

 KERNEL_OFFSET. <br/>

 KERNEL_OFFSET is where the kernel code was loaded.
-This code is located in entry.asm.
+This code is located in kernel/entry.asm.
 And all this does is it calls the main function.
 This is the entry point into the kernel code